shreyamondal1/product-catalog-complex/README.md

 3. The application runs entirely client-side

 ## Usage
-1. **Browse Products**: View all products displayed in card format on the main page
+1. **Search Products**: Type in the search box to filter products by name.
+The results update instantly as you type.
-2. **Filter by Category**: Use the dropdown menu to filter products by specific categories
+2. **Sort Products**: Use the dropdown menu to change the sort order.
+Choose from price-based or alphabetical sorting.
-3. **View Total Value**: The total inventory value updates automatically based on filtered products
+3. **View Results**: The result count updates automatically to show how many products match your current search and sort criteria.
-4. **Check Statistics**: Scroll down to view comprehensive catalog statistics
+4. **Browse Products**: Scroll through the product grid to view all matching items with their prices and categories.

 ## Code Explanation

-The application is built as a single-page application with embedded JavaScript:
+### Data Management

-- **Data Management**: Product data from products.json is embedded directly in the JavaScript code
+- Product data is embedded directly in the JavaScript as a JSON object
-- **Dynamic Rendering**: Products are dynamically rendered as Bootstrap cards using JavaScript template literals
+- The application maintains two arrays: `allProducts` (original data) and `filteredProducts` (current view)

+### Search Functionality
+- The search input listens for `input` events
+- Filters products using case-insensitive string matching on product names
-- **Filtering Logic**: Category filter updates the display in real-time without page reload
+- Updates the display in real-time

+### Sorting Logic
-- **Value Calculation**: Total inventory value is calculated using Array.reduce() method
+- Three sort options implemented using JavaScript's `sort()` method
-- **Statistics**: Real-time statistics are computed from the current filtered product set
-- **Error Handling**: Includes try-catch blocks and user-friendly error messages
+- Price sorting uses numerical comparison
+- Name sorting uses `localeCompare()` for proper alphabetical ordering
+- Sorting is applied after filtering to maintain search results

+### Display Updates
+- The `updateDisplay()` function handles all UI updates
+- Uses document fragments for efficient DOM manipulation
+- Implements staggered animations for product cards
+- Shows "No Results" message when appropriate

+### Security
-- **Security**: HTML escaping prevents XSS attacks
+- Implements HTML escaping to prevent XSS attacks
+- Uses `textContent` for user-generated content

 ## Technologies Used
-- **HTML5**: Semantic markup structure
+- **HTML5**: Semantic markup and structure
-- **CSS3**: Custom styling with CSS Grid and Flexbox
+- **CSS3**: Modern styling with flexbox, grid, gradients, and animations
-- **JavaScript (ES6+)**: Modern JavaScript for functionality
-- **Bootstrap 5.3.0**: Responsive framework and components
+- **Bootstrap 5.3.0**: CSS framework for responsive design and utilities
-- **Font Awesome 6.4.0**: Icon library for visual elements
+- **Bootstrap Icons 1.10.0**: Icon library for visual elements
-- **No external dependencies**: All code runs client-side without a server
+- **Vanilla JavaScript**: No frameworks, pure ES6+ JavaScript for functionality

 ## License
 MIT License

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR
+---
+✅ **Note:** This repository has been updated for **Round 2** of the evaluation cycle.